 Junior Rec Leaders Role & Responsibilities: •Provide support to kids who need more help with activities or navigating social situations •Act as a mentor to younger kids •Report behavior incidents to staff when witnessed •Provide hands-on support during activities •Encourage other children to partake in healthy social behaviors of sharing and being inclusive/inviting to others •Help orient newly enrolled kids to the program in a peer-to-peer fashion •Participate in Restorative Justice practices as the need arises

-What is your favorite part about being a Junior Rec Leader?
+What do you look most forward to about being a Jr. Rec Leader?
 (From left to right)

-What do you love most about Mariposa Kids?
+What part do you love most about being a Jr. Rec Leader?
 (From left to right)

 Selection Process for Junior Rec Leaders: The selection process will be an open call to any After-School Program enrolled 4th or 5th graders with priority given to children who have previously participated in MK programming in years past.
 The Program Director will have a conversation with each applicant and ask why they want to participate and will then receive feedback from Rec Leaders.
 To support equity, written applications will not be required.
 The Program Director must receive written permission from a child’s authorized guardian to participate.